 Annual Awards & Review (AGM)

 The Executive Committee are organising the Annual Awards & Review for Tuesday 14th July.
-We are closely monitoring whether this will be impacted.
+Our annual awards night will be held virtually.
+Look out for information coming out soon.

 Summer Camp 2020 - Tolmers